Sunday, December 22, 2024

 Domestic business took the news about the return of inspections quite calmly.

 “The business environment is very sensitive to inadequate decisions of the authorities,” said Oleg Getman, coordinator of expert groups of the Economic Expert Platform, in a commentary for Apostrophe.
 “And when a bill is considered that involves significant corruption risks or obstruction of business, all business associations respond vigorously to it.
 For example, they are now actively opposing bill No. 5420 on the criminalization of smuggling.
 However, in the case of this law there was no such reaction.
-This suggests that, on the whole, business is happy with this law.”
+This suggests that, in general, business is satisfied with this law.”

 According to the expert, representatives of the business environment took part in the development of the bill, and their recommendations on the formulation of risk criteria were taken into account.